-These are social workers who are trained to work in the field ofmental health and substance abuse.
-Licensed clinical social workers are trained counselors and can reach out into the community, help get you on your feet, and refer you to social services which can help you anything you may need.
-Licensed clinical social workers can also be in charge of support groups and offer classes that could aid heroin addiction recovery.
-Social workers can also help you navigate the many pathways of heroin treatment.
-If heroin has gotten you in trouble with the law, a licensed clinical social worker may also be there to help you navigate the legal world and help you stay out of trouble.
+These are social workers who work in the field of mental health and substance abuse.
+Licensed clinical social workers are trained counselors and can reach out into the community, help you get on your feet, and refer you to other social services.
+Licensed clinical social workers can be in charge of support groups and offer classes that aid heroin addiction recovery.
+If heroin use has gotten you in trouble with the law, a licensed clinical social worker can help you navigate the legal world and stay out of trouble.

 Do you have a regular physician?
 If so, talk to them.
-They can help you find heroin addiction treatments that are covered by your insurance or recommend medications or therapies to specifically treat heroin addiction.
-They can also prescribe medication necessary to treat withdrawal symptoms that will arise as you are going through heroin detox.
+They can help you find heroin addiction treatment resources in your living area that are covered by your insurance.
+Your doctor can also recommend therapies, or prescribe medications necessary to treat withdrawal symptoms that will arise as you are going through heroin detox.